Using a Custom Subdomain

 4. Scroll down a bit to locate the site's DNS records.
 These will "point" the subdomain to the Carrd site and usually need to be set up over at your domain provider.
 For most subdomains, you'll be asked to add the following records:

-• An A record pointing subdomain to the first target IP address shown (eg. xxx.xxx.xxx.xxx)
+• An A record pointing subdomain to the target IP address shown (eg. xxx.xxx.xxx.xxx)

 5. Back at Carrd, click Publish Changes